WowzaMediaSystems/wsc-sdk-ruby/README.md

+**If you need to upgrade the version of the API that your SDK is using, please see the `SDK Version` section below**

 **Interested in maintaining this SDK?
 Please respond to [this issue](https://github.com/WowzaMediaSystems/wsc-sdk-ruby/issues/15) if you'd like to support and developer this SDK moving forward.
 If not, with growing security issues and the next new version of the API making this SDK out of date, we will archive and eventually remove this SDK.**